 I have my iPhone and my laptop, so I’m fairly up to speed on what’s happening.
 Surely Bryan Dobson and the team have something new, or value to add?
 Footage from Roy Keane’s press conference 13 hours ago scripted in that dramatic present tense just doesn’t cut it!
 Continue reading

-A low swathe of diaphanous cloud is puffing across a clear denim-blue sky as down Kilbush Lane we go, Bella, my wiry black and white terrier mix, and I. We’re on our way to the North Beach in Rush, Co Dublin, for our early morning ramble.
+And the morning had started off so nicely: a low swathe of diaphanous cloud hiding the blushes of a bright clear denim-blue sky as down Kilbush Lane we went, Bella, my wiry black and white terrier and I. Heading for the North Beach in Rush, Co Dublin.

-There’s a north-easterly wind would cut through you, though, and an old salt who has stepped out from a galvanised shed for a roll-up, welding mask pushed to the top of his shaven knobbly head, remarks, “It’s a bit blowy.”
+There was a north-easterly wind would cut through you, though, and an old salt slouched outside a galvanised shed with a roll-up, welding mask pushed to the top of his shaven knobbly head, remarked, “It’s a bit blowy.”

 Blowy?
-The fur on Bella’s black face is parted and her ears are flat against her head, making her look like a startled hawk from the front.
+The fur on Bella’s little black face was parted and her ears flat against her head, making her look like a startled hawk from the front.